MalcolmWigder/empireEngine/README.md

+# Chess Engine

-The goal is to make a chess engine tailored to my prefered style of chess playing: the opposite side castle, and sacrificial attacks.
+A personal chess engine tailored to my favorite style of play: the opposite side castle.

-Along the way, we will also learn chess engine principles.

-To use: select prefered bots in "main" and run.
-The PGN will be printed when the game ends.
+## Features (so far)
+- Legal move generation and game state management
+- Position evaluation function
+- Alpha-beta search and Monte Carlo-based move selection (early implementation)

+## Status
+Work in progress!
+The engine is under active development, with many features still being added and improved.
+This project is for experimentation, learning, and fun.

+## Credits
 ## Credits

 - Built with [python-chess](https://github.com/niklasf/python-chess)